zzossig/rabbit/README.md

 Rabbit language doesn't care about prefixed tag names or xmlns attributes in tags.
 So, xmlns attribute is not treated as a namespace node, and a prefixed tag does not complain if no namespace for the prefix is specified in a document.

 2. Limited Types<br/>
-There are bunch of data type in XPath data model.
+There is a bunch of data types in XPath data model.
 You can check all the types in [https://www.w3.org/TR/xpath-datamodel-31/](https://www.w3.org/TR/xpath-datamodel-31/).
 Many of the types are not supported in Rabbit language and most of the data types in Rabbit language are simplified as string.
-It makes no sense to implement all the data type because there is no such a things like XML Schema Definition(xsd) in HTML.
+It makes no sense to implement all the data types because there are no such things as XML Schema Definition(xsd) in HTML.

 3. Limited KindTest<br/>
 In the XPath 3.1 document, there are 10 kinds of KindTest.
 But namespace-node test, processing-instruction test, schema-attribute test, schema-element test is not supported in Rabbit language because our parsing engine(/x/net/html) does not recognize them.

 4. Sequence Type Check<br/>
-In XPath 3.1, you can specify data types in linline function.
-It is looks like this.
+In XPath 3.1, you can specify data types in lnline function.
+It looks like this.
 `function($a as xs:string) as xs:string {$a}`.
 This syntax is not a part of the Rabbit language.
-Inline function should like this.
+The inline function should like this.
 `function($a) {$a}`.

 5. Node Test with Argument<br/>
 Node test with argument is not supported.
 For example, `element(person)`, `element(person, surgeon)`, `element(*, surgeon)`, `attribute(price)`, `attribute(*, xs:decimal)` are not allowed.
 But you can do `element()`, `attribute()`.

-6. Whildcard Expressions<br/>
+6. Wildcard Expressions<br/>
 Only `*` wildcard is allowed in the Rabbit language. `NCName:*`, `*:NCName`, `BracedURILiteral*` are not supported since namespace is not a big deal in the Rabbit language.

 ## Notice

 ### Attribute node is custom *html.Node type

 Rabbit language support attribute node.
-But /x/net/html package has no such a type(it only have 6 kinds of node) and treat attribute as a field of element node.
-So, in order to make attribute as a node, I had to make a custom *html.Node type.
-It have following fields.
+But /x/net/html package has no such a type(it only has 6 kinds of nodes) and treats attribute as a field of an element node.
+So, in order to make an attribute as a node, I had to make a custom *html.Node type.
+It has the following fields.

 - Type: html.NodeType(7).
 - Parent: node(*html.Node) that is contain the attribute